-The HMCP protocol operation requires that every node be aware of the (fixed) channels on which their neighboring nodes are listening.
-In other words, two neighboring nodes cannot communicate with each other even if one of them is not aware of the channel of the other.
-The nodes are made aware of the neighbor channels by the exchange of a broadcast hello message that contains the channel information.
-Any broadcast message sent by a node is transmitted on all the channels so that all of a node's neighbor that may be listening on any of the channels may receive the broadcast message.
+The HMCP protocol operation requires that every node be aware of the channels on which their neighboring nodes are listening.
+This is made possible by the exchange of a broadcast hello message that contains the channel information.
+Every node periodically sends out a hello message (currently, every five seconds) on all the channels so that all its neighbors that may be listening on any of the channels may receive the hello message.
 To help in load-balancing among the channels that are used within a neighborhood, the hello messages are propagated over two-hops.
 This allows every node to be aware of the channel information of all the neighbors that are up to two hops away.